Monday, April 28, 2025

 It’s illegal in France, he told us and my respect for the French immediately soared.

 This powder is closely akin to another that’s found in the Amazon and is used only by people who want to change their lives.
-Since I’m quite happy with my life as it is, both the Pygmies and the Amazonian Indians have no reason to fear that I will deplete or desecrate their drug supply in any way but Victor was looking quite intrigued by the idea.
+Since I was quite happy with my life as it was, both the Pygmies and the Amazonian Indians had no reason to fear that I would deplete or desecrate their drug supply in any way but Victor was looking quite intrigued by the idea.

 He’s lived in Thailand for twenty years and has passed the sixth-grade examination for reading, writing and speaking Thai which has me in awe.
-He’s my buddy and if he takes the Gabon powder and finds God, life will be considerably less fun.
-Fortunately Tom leaves soon for a ten-day stint of meditation at a forest temple in the South of Thailand and then on to India so perhaps he won’t have time for Victor’s change of life experience.
+He’s my buddy and if he took the Gabon powder and found God, life would be considerably less fun.
+Fortunately Tom planned to leave soon for a ten-day stint of meditation at a forest temple in the South of Thailand and then on to India so perhaps he won’t have time for Victor’s change of life experience.

 So—my generation.
 What happens to old druggies?
 They just find more exotic drugs in a variety of global venues.
 Tom was extremely familiar to me the minute he sat down—I used to go to parties on Chena Ridge in Alaska back in the olden days where guys like him were in every corner of the sauna.
 He’s like a nice version of Hunter Thompson, and he certainly added a whole other dimension to Thanksgiving Dinner Table Conversation.